May these personal experiences be of interest. Might they contribute to history and sociology.

 I prioritised energy efficiency.
 So my new home is well insulated.
 The back rooms have custom curtains pelmets.
 However that expense consumed my cash.
 As a result the lounge lacks window covering.
 I deferred aesthetic and functional touches in the main living area.
 My home interior is similarly sparsely furnished.

 I've had trouble interacting socially.
-So my living arrangement reduces the challenges of the need for social engagement.
-The personal areas are quirky according to my individual needs and habits.
-Above my futon on the wall, there's my acrylic painting that had won an exhibition award.
-Facing it, the picture window is draped with custom curtains that I adore.
-In my study, the National Broadband Network (NBN) provides indirect communication.
+Therefore my living arrangement reduces this challenge.
+That is, need for social engagement.
+The personal areas are quirky.
+They accord to my individual needs and habits.
+Above my futon on the wall, there's my acrylic painting.
+It won an exhibition award.
+Facing it is a picture window.
+That is draped with custom curtains that I adore.
+The National Broadband Network (NBN) provides indirect communication.
+I have routed it to my study.

 Having ASD, I face hurdles interacting socially.
-These challenges disrupted my attendance in community organisations.
-I was banned from a community workspace The ruler of a computer club mailing list censored me.
-I quit an art group after an unsuccessful conference with an art teacher.
+These challenges were disruptive.
+They limited my participation in community organisations.
+So I was banned from a community workspace.
+The ruler of a computer club mailing list censored me.
+I quit an art group.
+That followed an unsuccessful conference with an art teacher.
 And the chiefs of a political party cancelled my membership.
-My organisational experiences have been full of misunderstandings, communication gaps, and rules and expectations.
+My experiences were full of misunderstandings, communication gaps, and rules and expectations.

 I'm a slack Buddhist, practising mindfulness to stay focused and calm.
 Outside such a centre, I was assaulted.
 Though the attackers were caught.
 So I got to participate in a restorative justice session.
 Wherein I heard the argot of a teenage alcoholic.
 Advising his social worker on fixing up his sick lifestyle!